Venice a City Built in the Water

 I styled my plaid sheath with my fuchsia sweater and tights to embrace that spring is in the air.
 I like these tights in spring as they are a mix of sheer and opaque.

-In the mornings and evenings you still pretty cold.
+In the mornings and evenings, you still feel pretty cold.
 So I needed a thick coat.
 But I guess I can switch to my transition coats soon.
 Are you also always looking forward to get your spring coat out of storage?